pfsense/docs/source/vpn/ipsec/configuring-rsa-authentication-for-ipsec.rst

 tunnel peers is much stronger than using a simple Pre-Shared Key.

 To utilize RSA authentication, first a PKI structure must be made.
-This can be performed in the pfSense GUI using the :doc:`Certificate Management </certificates/certificate-management>` feature.
+This can be performed in the pfSense® webGUI using the :doc:`Certificate Management </certificates/certificate-management>` feature.
 Refer to the
-:doc:`Certificate Management </certificates/certificate-management>` article for
+:doc:`Certificate Management </certificates/certificate-management>`
-specifics on creating certificate authorities and certificates.
+article for specifics on creating certificate authorities and certificates.

 First, designate one firewalls to hold the CA/Certificate structure.
 For this document, it will be called Firewall A. The other firewall will be